Law Cancellation & Withdrawal Policies

 Refunds are applied to any outstanding balance owed the University.
 Any remaining credit will either be sent by direct deposit (if bank account is designated in BearWeb) or mailed to the student at his/her home address listed in BearWeb.

-Refunds of tuition and required fees, General Student Fee, Chapel Fee, Laboratory/Course Fee, Administrative Fee and Applied Music Fee, are based on the official withdrawal date and are pro-rated on a per diem scale based on the total calendar days in that payment period up to the date that represents 60 percent of the payment period.
+Refunds of tuition and required fees, General Student Fee, Chapel Fee, Course or Lab Fee, Administrative Fee and Applied Music Fee, are based on the official withdrawal date and are pro-rated on a per diem scale based on the total calendar days in that payment period up to the date that represents 60 percent of the payment period.
 A payment period is defined as the total number of calendar days in the semester or term (published first day of class through the published last day of finals) excluding the five calendar day Thanksgiving break and the nine calendar day spring break.
 There are no refunds after the 60 percent point of the payment period.
 Unless specifically noted, other fees are considered non-refundable.
 For a calendar schedule of refund percentages, please refer to the following withdrawal schedule pages:

 Full Summer 2014 Withdrawal Rates